Rapid Insights: Spider-Man: Across the Spider-Verse Goes Bigger and Bolder

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about Hello Tomorrow!:
+Here’s what you need to know about Silo and this broader trend:

 Vault AI uses index scores to describe the impact a given story/theme/element will have on specific KPIs: